-If you feel that you would be able to fulfill the requirements please fill the form out and return it (in electronic format as well as a paper copy) to:
+If you feel that you would be able to fulfill the requirements please complete the form and return it (in electronic format as well as a paper copy) to:

-This form is to be filled out by a representative of the department who is requesting to hire a non-academic graduate assistant.
-(Revised April 2016)
+This form is to be completed by a representative of the department who is requesting to hire a non-academic graduate assistant.
+(Revised March 13, 2020)

 The guide explaining the new Electronic Personnel Change Form to be used in hiring Graduate Assistants, can be found here.

-***You must use a query date of 06/01/2018 for the Summer I session or Full summer EPCF (Session I & II) ***You must use a query date of 7/16/2018 if you are creating just the Summer II session EPCF
+***You must use a query date of 06/01/2019 for the Summer I session or Full summer EPCF (Session I & II) ***You must use a query date of7/16/2019 if you are creating just the Summer II session EPCF

 ***You must use a query date of 09/01/2018 for the FALL EPCF's